NedaMohammadi3390/BenchPDM/README.md

 ## Installation_of_the_PBMC_Module
-+  you might need to specify the JavaFX module path when running the application.
++  ِYou need to specify the JavaFX module path when running the application.
 Use the following command (replacing paths and modules as necessary):

++  ```bash
+java --module-path /path/to/javafx-sdk/lib --add-modules javafx.controls,javafx.fxml -jar PBMC.jar
+   '''
++ Ensure you replace /path/to/javafx-sdk/lib with the correct path to the JavaFX SDK on your machine.